Skip to main content

 You may retake the exam

-• if you were approved less than one year ago and
+• if you were approved less than two years ago and

-• if you have only taken the exam once since your application
+• if you have only taken the exam once per year since your application

-If it has been more than one year since your first application, or if you have taken the exam twice since your application, you will need to reapply. click the "Apply" button above.
+If it has been more than two years since your initial application, or if you have taken the exam four times since your initial application, you will need to reapply.
+See the APAC-BE Exam Retake page for details.

 Submit payment to retake

-The APAC-BE exam is administered through Pearson VUE testing centers and OnVUE online proctoring, and by paper and pencil at the close of every National Conference.
-Approved applicants will be notified with instructions on how to register.
+The APAC-BE exam is administered through Pearson VUE testing centers and OnVUE online proctoring, and by paper and pencil at the close of select conferences.

 Contact Camille North at APACInfo@accessibilityprofessionals.org for more information.